tidyverse/readr/README.md

 -   Use a consistent naming scheme for the parameters (e.g. `col_names` and `col_types` not `header` and `colClasses`).

--   Are generally much faster (up to 10x-100x) faster depending on the dataset.
+-   Are generally much faster (up to 10x-100x) depending on the dataset.

 -   Leave strings as is by default, and automatically parse common date/time formats.